About Our Club

 Relay for Life with a $500 donation from our club.
 Members from our club participate on the planning committee and are a

-true asset to the planning of this terrific event.
+true asset to the planning of this terrific community event.
 Club members help to register survivors and

 set up the survivor luncheon.
 Our booth at the relay also serves as